 - ICT-enabled model of healthcare delivery, combining service thinking with modern information technology supporting people in healthy life, and healthcare ecosystems in successfull value co-creation with connected health services

-The INTERACT research group has strong background in interdisciplinary research, combining perspectives from both humanistic and information technology oriented disciplines.
+The INTERACT research group has strong background in multi-, inter- and transdisciplinary research, combining perspectives from both humanistic and information technology oriented disciplines and has established a transdiscplinary research center to support the efforts in University of Oulu.
 The group relies mainly on qualitative, participatory, and constructive research approaches; in many cases developing novel pilot IT-based services and applications and experimenting with them in the field has an important role in research.
 In many studies we employ nexus analysis as our research strategy and are interested in further development of it.

-INTERACT has close cooperation in two directions: towards humanistic and social sciences within the EveLINE (everyday life in technology-rich neo-communities) group, and towards computer engineering within the iUBI (Ubiquitous Interaction) group, (INTERACT, MediaTeam and Interactive Spaces).
+INTERACT has close cooperation in two directions: towards humanistic and social sciences within the EveLINE (everyday life in technology-rich neo-communities) group, and towards computer engineering within the iUBI (Ubiquitous Interaction) group, (INTERACT and UBICOMP).
 Group is active in eCOST action ENJECT (enject.eu).

 INTERACT supports the EUSSET (European Society for Socially Embedded Technology) initiative.